marcoobaid/oblinux_repo/README.md

 ### Changes to Packages

-local and dconf have been moved into there indavidual packages for xfce.
+local and dconf have been moved into their indavidual packages for xfce.

-gimp, conky and root has been moved into there own packages.
+gimp, conky and root have been moved into their own packages.